-Decisions will be made in consultation with the affected communities.
+Decisions Decisions will be made in consultation with the affected communities.

-Areas required by affected communities to meet their basic needs, taking into account potential positive and negative changes in livelihoods resulting from proposed operations, should be identified in consultation with the communities and incorporated into HCV and HCS assessments and management plans.
+Areas required by affected communities to meet their basic needs, considering potential positive and negative changes in livelihoods resulting from proposed operations, should be identified in consultation with the communities and incorporated into HCV and HCS assessments and management plans.